 Staying on top of the latest advancements in the technology space can be difficult, especially given the fast pace of development nowadays.
-It’s even more relevant when it comes to big data; new products, services, and companies keep popping up in the big data domain pretty much every day.
-The big data scene in the UK is similar to the majority of the new big data companies starting up in London.
-Tech startups are generally located between Old street area and Shoreditch which is better known as the ‘Silicon Roundabout’.
+It’s even more relevant when it comes to big data as new products, services, and companies keep popping up in the big data domain pretty much every day.
+The big data companies in the UK are no different.
+Tech startups are generally located between the Old street area and Shoreditch which is better known as the ‘Silicon Roundabout’.

-If you are watching the big data space and want to know which UK based big data companies have the highest potential, we have compiled a list of big data companies in UK.’
+If you are watching the big data space and want to know which UK based top big data companies have the highest potential, we have compiled a list of big data companies in UK.

 1. Mastodon C

-Mastodon C is a company that provides agile big data insights in a consumable format.
-They have developed two extensive big data platforms called Hecuba and Kixi to aggregate, model, and analyze the data and send it back to the businesses in a way it can be consumed by the stakeholders of the company irrespective of their data science know-how.
-The data platforms of Mastadon C are powered by AWS and helps businesses a great deal with data-backed operational optimization.
+Mastodon C is one of the best big data companies in UK that provide agile big data insights in a consumable format.
+They have developed two extensive big data platforms called Hecuba and Kixi to aggregate, model, and analyze the data and send it back to the businesses in a way it can be consumed by the stakeholders of the company.
+That too, irrespective of their data science know-how.
+The data platforms of Mastadon C are powered by AWS and help businesses a great deal with data-backed operational optimization.

 The Guardian isn’t exactly a big data company.
 However, this British national newspaper is notable for its open data culture.
 Guardian has published their raw data for the partners to utilize since 2009 via their API.
 The content created by The Guardian ranges way above 1.5 million articles since 1999 and is now open to anyone looking to build applications on top of it.